Hexphased/HTB-Writeups/Hard/Yummy/README.md

 ## JWT forgery

-Inside the config directory, I found a script that generates an RSA key pair and leaks the large integer e.
+Inside the config directory, I found a script that generates an RSA key pair and leaks the large integer e and a very small q.

 ```
 #!/usr/bin/python3